What is timber framing?

 This class is appropriate whether you are considering timber framing as a profession, want to build timber framed buildings for yourself, or are a carpenter looking to expand your skills.

 We’ll split up the class according to skill level so that there will be accessible lessons for everyone, no matter what skills you start with.
 Timber framing is a valuable and specialized skill.
-We encourage you to join this class if you envision yourself using timber framing for many projects to come.
-You don’t need any prior knowledge of timber-framing specific skills.

 What to Expect in this Timber Framing Workshop: